CPK Insurance

 • Workers' compensation is required in New Jersey for businesses with 1 or more employees, with exemptions for sole proprietors and partners, so staffing plans should be matched to workers comp insurance needs.

-• New Jersey requires businesses to maintain proof of general liability coverage for most commercial leases, which matters for commissary kitchens, storage spaces, and other rented locations.
+• Most commercial leases in New Jersey require proof of general liability coverage, which matters for commissary kitchens, storage spaces, and other rented locations.

 • Quote requests for food truck business insurance in New Jersey should confirm whether hired auto or non-owned auto exposure is included when employees or contractors drive for the business.